sonnynomnom/greenpoint-face-shields/README.md

 # Greenpoint Face Shields 😷

-3d printed face shields for essential workers for buinesses in Greenpoint (Brooklyn, NY).
+Free face shields for hospitality workers and small buinesses in Greenpoint (Brooklyn, NY).
+3D printed at home.
+Medically approved.
+DM @sonnynomnom for delivery.

 using an Enders 3.